My next adventure: Porto (Portugal) – May 2025

 …and the answer to the former cliffhanger is a big no!
 As predicted, the hotel booked a large taxi rather than a wheelchair accessible vehicle thinking that Superbunny could just fold up resulting in the staff frantically seeking one at 6.30am, easy right?
 Of course not!
 The Metro subsequently became our preferred option.

-In just over 3 weeks, I will be travelling to the capital of Croatia, Zagreb for a few days.
-During this time, I plan to explore the city in addition to catching the train to Ljubljana (capital of Slovenia).
-If you recall my Inter-railing trip in 2015, you will know that the trains that operate through this part of Europe aren’t exactly new and accessible…said train to Ljubljana doesn’t even have a wheelchair space hence Superbunny will be confined to the hotel that day.
-Oh and accessible taxis are scarce in Croatia, took around 2 weeks of various companies chatting with each other just to arrange an airport transfer.
-Also, it is a 4am start to make the 8:55am flight from Heathrow much to the delight of PAs!
+In just over 3 weeks, one will be travelling to the capital of Croatia, Zagreb for a few days.
+During this time, the plan to explore the city in addition to catching the train to Ljubljana (capital of Slovenia).
+If you recall the Inter-railing trip in 2015, you will know that the trains that operate through this part of Europe aren’t exactly new and accessible.
+The train to Ljubljana doesn’t even have a wheelchair space hence Superbunny will be confined to the hotel that day.
+Accessible taxis seem to be scarce in Zagreb, it took around 2 weeks of various companies chatting with each other just to arrange an airport transfer.
+Also, it is a 4am start to make the 8:55am flight from Heathrow!

 Day 3 (Lisbon) – Cable Cars and Sea Creatures